Maryborough Military & Colonial Museum

 Gallipoli Room

 According to John Meyers, the attraction contains the most significant collection of Gallipoli medals in the world.
-The room holds the medals of 73, mostly Australian, soldiers decorated at Gallipoli and the medals of 42 of the 370 Australian officers killed there.
+The room holds the medals of 120, mostly Australian, soldiers decorated at Gallipoli and the medals of 66 officers of the 507 Australians and New Zealanders killed there.
 Included is a prominent display in memory of Lt Col Lancelot Clarke, the oldest and only commanding officer killed on the day of the landing.

 A detailed diorama of the Gallipoli battlefield allows adults and students to picture the actual landing.

-At the entrance to the Gallipoli Room is a bust carved in White Beech timber by local man Kevin Banting depicting Major Duncan Chapman, the first man ashore at Gallipoli.
+Within the Galipoli Room is a bust carved in White Beech timber, by local man Kevin Banting, depicting Major Duncan Chapman, the first man ashore at Gallipoli.

-He commanded No.2 picket boat with troops from B Coy 9 Battalion, AIF at the initial landing from HMS Queen to Anzac Cove before dawn, 25 April 1915.
+He commanded No.2 picket boat with troops from B Coy 9 Battalion, AIF at the initial landing from H.M.S.
+Queen to Anzac Cove before dawn, 25th April 1915.
 To protect the troops on his boat, he kept changing direction to the North away from Gaba Tepe, and the proposed landing site.

 Awarded the Distinguished Service Cross and mentioned in dispatches (MID) for his gallant conduct on that fateful day.
 Later in the day he was wounded and removed to hospital.